Subject Intent: Why Criminology?

 What will I study?

-- Changing awareness of crime: types of crime, perceptions of crime, unreported crime
+- Changing awareness of crime: types of crime, media and crime, official data on crime, crime prevention and awareness campaigns.
+(Year 1 Controlled Assessment).

-- Criminological theories: theories of criminality from biology, psychology and sociology
+- Criminological theories: theories of criminality from biology, psychology and sociology.
+(Year 1 Exam)

-- Crime scene to courtroom: the criminal justice system from investigation to verdict –personnel and techniques involved in criminal investigations and courtroom procedures
+- Crime scene to courtroom: the criminal justice system from investigation to verdict, personnel and techniques involved in criminal investigations and courtroom procedures.
+(Year 2 Controlled Assessment)

-- Crime and punishment: law-making, criminal justice, forms and functions of punishment
+- Crime and punishment: law-making, criminal justice, forms and functions of punishment.
+(Year 2 Exam)

 Please note: Subject videos have been filmed from colleges across our Trust.